Ronnie Allen: West Bromwich Albion

 Allen was transferred to West Bromwich Albion on 2 March 1950 for £20,000, a club record fee for both clubs at the time.
 This was more than double the previous Albion record, set when Jackie Vernon was brought to the club three years earlier.
 Allen scored on his debut two days later to secure a 1–1 draw against Wolverhampton Wanderers in a First Division match.
 The attendance of 60,945 remains a record for a league game at The Hawthorns.
 Though only 5 ft 8 in and barely 11 st, he emerged as a talented striker, helping to define the modern role of target man.
 Signed by Jack Smith, he was soon converted from a wide player into a centre-forward.
 Allen also benefited from the ultra-modern training techniques of Jesse Carver, who served Albion as manager for a brief time in the 1952–53 campaign.
-Carver's successor, Vic Buckingham, also had a Total Football philosophy, and appreciated the technical skill Allen possessed, allowing him to play as a deep-lying attacker with room to dribble at will – a revolutionary position and tactic.
+Carver's successor, Vic Buckingham, also had a Total Football philosophy and appreciated the technical skill Allen possessed, allowing him to play as a deep-lying attacker with room to dribble at will – a revolutionary position and tactic.

 Davy Walsh, the club's top-scorer since the war, was sold on to Aston Villa in December 1950 for a £25,000 fee.
-Allen managed to fill attacking void, and formed a deadly partnership with Johnny Nicholls, feeding poacher Nicholls many of the 58 league goals he scored between 1951 and 1957.
+Allen managed to fill the attacking void and formed a deadly partnership with Johnny Nicholls, feeding poacher Nicholls many of the 58 league goals he scored between 1951 and 1957.
 Allen became the club's top-scorer for three successive seasons, hitting ten goals in 1950–51, 32 goals in 1951–52, and twenty goals in 1952–53.
 His run was interrupted by Nicholls, who became the top-scorer in 1953–54, as the club recorded a second-place finish in the league.
 During the campaign, Allen scored against former club Port Vale in the FA Cup semi-final and then scored twice against Preston North End in the 1954 final, which Albion won 3–2.
 He then scored a hat-trick in the 1954 FA Charity Shield at Molineux, ensuring a 4–4 draw with league champions and Black Country rivals Wolverhampton Wanderers.
-He was First Division top scorer in 1954–55 with 27 goals, though the "Baggies" struggled in the league, finishing a disappointing seventeenth.
+He was First Division top scorer in 1954–55 with 27 goals, though the "Baggies" struggled in the league, finishing a disappointing 17th.